zedseven/config-loader/README.md

 To use it, download the latest release for your platform from the [Releases tab](https://github.com/zedseven/config-loader/releases).

-Simply run the program, and upon first launching it will ask if you want to create a starter config file.
+Simply run the program, and upon first launching, it will ask if you want to create a starter config file.

-Once it's created, open it and edit it to your liking.
-The following is an example config:
+Once the config's created, open it and edit it to your liking.
+The following is an
+example:

 ```toml
 # Config Loader - https://github.com/zedseven/config-loader